-General Key performance After consultation with MECs for local government, the Minister may prescribe general indicators key performance indicators that are appropriate and applicable to local government generally.
+General Key performance After consultation with MECs for local government, the Minister may prescribe indicators general key performance indicators that are appropriate and applicable to local government generally.
 Impact The results of achieving specific outcomes, such as reducing poverty and creating jobs.
 Inputs All the resources that contribute to the production and delivery of outputs.
-Inputs are • "what we use to do the work".
-They include finances, personnel, equipment and buildings. buildings.
-Integrated Development Plan Set out municipal goals and development plans.
-(IDP) National Key performance Service delivery & infrastructure. areas Economic development.
+Inputs are "what we use to do the work".
+They include finances, personnel, equipment and buildings.
+Integrated Development Plan Set out municipal goals and development plans. set out municipal goals and development plans.
+(IDP) Consider delivery O infrared water National Key performance Service delivery & infrastructure. areas Economic development.
 Municipal transformation and institutional development.
 Financial viability and management.
 Good governance and community participation.
 Outcomes The medium-term results for specific beneficiaries that are the consequence of achieving specific outputs.
 Outcomes should relate clearly to an institution's strategic goals and objectives set out in its plans.
 Outcomes are "what we wish to achieve".
 Outputs The final products, or goods and services produced for delivery.
 Outputs may be defined as "what we produce or deliver".
 An output is a concrete achievement (i.e. a product such as a passport, an action such as a presentation or immunization, or a service such as processing an application) that contributes to the achievement of a Key Result Area.
 Performance Indicator Indicators should be specified to measure performance in relation to input, activities, outputs, outcomes and impacts.
-An indicator is a type of information used to gauge the extent to which an output has been achieved (policy developed, presentation delivered, service rendered).
-Performance Information Generic term for non-financial information about municipal services and activities.
-Can also be used interchangeably with performance measure.
-Performance Standards: The minimum acceptable level of performance or the level of performance that is generally accepted.
+An indicator is a type of information used to gauge the extent to which an output has been achieved (policy developed, presentation delivered, service rendered). , , , , , , , , , , , , , , , , , , , Performance Information Generic term for non-financial information about municipal services and activities.
+Can Terjormance injormation also be used interchangeably with performance measure. and the area changeably man performance measurer Porformanco Standardo The minimum accontable level of performance or the level of performance that is Performance Standards: The minimum acceptable level of performance or the level of performance that is generally accepted.
 Standards are informed by legislative requirements and servicelevel agreements.
 Performance standards are mutually agreed criteria to describe how well work must be done in terms of quantity and/or quality and timeliness, to clarify the outputs and related activities of a job by describing what the required result should be.
 In this EPMDS performance standards are divided into indicators and the time factor.